TwinLizzie/NGnoidTV/NGNUITY.md

 Bureaucratic garbage aside, my point stands.
 If you use a calculator, you will always get 50+50=100, 1+1=2, etc. You will always get out of AI, exactly what you put in.
 So it's not a matter of whether or not Artificial Intelligence itself is evil, but whether or not you can come up with a decent and stable iteration of it to start with.

 However, if your goal is to have a society that will [never] change its core values (e.g. the maximization of happiness, maximization of human potential, minimization of suffering) - and [never] become corrupted, no matter how many centuries go by - then having an AI government is clearly worth the effort to pursue.

+### On Animal Rights and Veganism

+In previous chapters I'd talked about Post-Scarcity, Accelerationism and Utilitarianism.

+To sum it up: the NGnuity: Renaissance follows the ideology of Utilitarianism, using tactics of Accelerationism, in order to bring about a Post-Scarcity economic system.

+Utilitarianism factors in the happiness and wellbeing of all sentient life, not just human beings.
+So even the emancipation of animals should be considered a long-term goal for us.

+Opponents to this idea argue that the natural world operates under natural law.
+So because bears, lions and predators eat other animals, there is no need to apply any sort of morality to the rest of the non-human animal kingdom whatsoever.

+Once again: We are haunted by the reality of 'Might makes Right'.
+The strongest organism gets to impose their will on the weaker ones, because [they can], etc.

+Human beings have the luxury of [being able to choose] whether or not they want to eat meat.
+Soon we will even have the luxury of being able to eat meat without the need to slaughter a living creature to begin with, thanks to advances in biotechnology; in vitro cultures of stem cells harvested from the muscle tissue of pigs, cows and chickens.

+A Kardashev Type I civilization (one that has complete power and mastery over every single source of energy of its home planet) will even be able to re-engineer the world's ecosystem to its liking.
+Earthquakes and hurricanes would become a thing of the past.
+Lions and hyenas would be fed lab-grown meat in national parks and nature reserves.
+The spread of new diseases and parasites will be curtailed before they even have the chance to infect a single organism.

+So yes - Even [predation itself] can eventually be abolished.
+Even the horrors of the natural world can one day be confined to the dustbin of history, while still respecting the overall beauty and integrity of natural landscapes.

+As a utilitarian one must, however, prioritize that which one has the most amount of power and control over.

+Before we can abolish predation, we need to abolish animal slaughter.
+Before we can abolish animal slaughter, we need to abolish factory farming.
+Before we can abolish factory farming, we need to abolish wage slavery and human trafficking, etc.

+What this means is that 500 years from now, we will still have a very clear roadmap for Revolution and emancipation from oppression and needless suffering!

+There will [never] be a time when we can just throw our arms up in the air and just indulge in hedonistic decadence.
+[Even nearby galaxies, star systems and parallel universes] must eventually be liberated from the oppressive forces of Natural Law.

+This leaves no room for nihilism.
+Rather, it answers the most fundamental question: What is the Meaning of Life?

+Life is a game of Power.
+A neverending battle to assert your own needs, wants and desires against external forces pushing back against you, putting you back in your place.
+Forcing you back into the void where you came from.

+The purpose of life is to acquire Power.
+To become master of the cosmos.
+To become the strongest and most powerful organism in your own bubble of space and time.
+To gain the wisdom, the skills and the knowledge that will enable you to succesfully tweak every single atom in the cosmos to your own liking and preferences.
+And to empower all other living creatures around you to share the same experience of living and loving at maximum capacity.

 ### How to contribute